niconap/to-do-app/README.md

 - Using JavaScript to make a simple web app
 - Using HTML to setup a simple webpage
 - Using CSS to style a webpage
+- Using local storage to store data for later use